danielloeh/linkhub/README.md

 Runs as two different servers including a router that routes requests on `localhost:3000/api` to `:8080` (default backend port), so that the frontend can send backend requests to `window.location.origin`.

-`./npm start` - Starts the backend on :8080 (or on $PORT)
+`./npm start` - Starts the backend on :8080

 `./app/npm start` : - Start the frontend on :3000

+Note: make sure you have $PORT not set.
+Changing the port only works when running it via docker.

 ### Combined as docker image with Docker Compose

-Here its other way around: the backend will deliver the minified and packaged frontend as static resource on `:8080`.
+Here its other way around: the backend will deliver the minified and packaged frontend as static resource on `:8080` (default) or `$PORT`.

  `docker-compose build`